MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/applicationPools/add/recycling/index.md

-Recycling Settings for an Application Pool <recycling>
+Recycling Settings for an Application Pool &lt;recycling&gt;
 ====================
 <a id="001"></a>
 ## Overview